5 Things to Consider About Taxable Municipal Bonds

 1. Taxable munis offer attractive yields relative to tax-exempts.

 Yields for taxable municipal bonds are attractive, in our view, compared to tax-exempt munis of similar maturities.
-For example, since January 2010, on average, an index of taxable municipal bonds has yielded 0.9% more than an index of tax-exempt municipal bonds.
+For example, since January 2010, on average, an index of taxable municipal bonds has yielded 1.0% more than an index of tax-exempt municipal bonds.
 Only during a brief period in March 2020 when the market was very volatile due to the onset of the COVID pandemic crisis did taxable munis yield less than tax-exempt munis.
-Today, that difference is close to its highest point since January 2010.
+Today, that difference is near the highest since 2015.

-Taxable municipal bonds yield about 2% more than tax-exempt munis
+Taxable municipal bonds currently yield about 1.6% more than tax-exempt munis

 2. Taxable munis are generally high in credit quality, like tax-exempt munis.

-Most taxable munis are very high in credit quality
+Most taxable munis currently are very high in credit quality

 Tax-exempt munis are represented by the Bloomberg Municipal Bond Index, taxable munis are represented by the Bloomberg Municipal Index Taxable Bonds Index, and corporates are represented by the Bloomberg US Corporate Bond Index.